Kate Beckinsale Reveals That She Once Broke Up With A Guy Because He Didn’t Compliment Her Enough

 “If you’re going to go through the trouble of buying and wearing ears, the person should be freaking out, especially if you’re over 40 because it’s a commitment,” she added. “… I was super offended.”

 Cosmopolitan Magazine reports that Davidson and Beckinsale were first spotted together as they exited a Golden Globes party in January.
-They reportedly weren’t shy about showing off their affection for one another at the event as an insider told Page Six that “they were flirting all night and sipping champagne.”
+They reportedly weren’t shy about showing off their affection for one another at the event, as an insider told Page Six that “they were flirting all night and sipping champagne.”

-In early February, they were seen holding hands as they left one of his comedy shows which at the time was the biggest confirmation that this was more than just casual flirting.
+In early February, they were seen holding hands as they left one of his comedy shows which, at the time, was the biggest confirmation that this was more than just casual flirting.

 But earlier this month, they made their relationship very public when they made out at a hockey game.
 As Pop Crush notes, it seemed like a very intimate moment between two people who are very into each other.